 For a site tour, to make a booking or find out more information please contact us or fill out our Accommodation Enquiry form at the bottom of this page.

-BASSA is managed by MercyCare.
-We are working in collaboration with Centacare Kimberley, Nyamba Buru Yawuru and Nirrumbuk Aboriginal Corporation.
+BASSA is managed by MercyCare in partnership with Centacare Kimberley, Nyamba Buru Yawuru and Nirrumbuk Aboriginal Corporation.

 MercyCare also manages the Derby Aboriginal Short Stay Accommodation (DASSA) facility, click here if you want to find out more about our Derby site.

 - What is the BASSA?
 BASSA stands for Broome Aboriginal Short Stay Accommodaiton.
 BASSA caters for Aboriginal people visiting Broome for a short period of time.
 They may be visiting Broome for business, medical, cultural, judicial or family reasons.
 The BASSA service is a short stay (maximum of 28 days) facility and not a long-term accommodation option.